marmelab/react-admin/docs/Actions.md

 });
 ```

 This action creator takes advantage of react-admin's built in fetcher, which listens to actions with the `fetch` meta.
-Upon dispatch, this action will trigger the call to `restClient(UPDATE, 'comments')`, dispatch a `COMMENT_APPROVE_LOADING` action, then after receiving the response, dispatch either a `COMMENT_APPROVE_SUCCESS`, or a `COMMENT_APPROVE_FAILURE`.
+Upon dispatch, this action will trigger the call to `dataProvider(UPDATE, 'comments')`, dispatch a `COMMENT_APPROVE_LOADING` action, then after receiving the response, dispatch either a `COMMENT_APPROVE_SUCCESS`, or a `COMMENT_APPROVE_FAILURE`.

 To use the new action creator in the component, `connect` it: